 Change the default value from 2 to 4 and save this new NDU setting.
 It would increase the virtual memory allocated to your system.

-Disable SysMain (Formerly Superfetch)
+6. Disable SysMain (Formerly Superfetch)

-Windows has a utility called SysMain (formerly called Superfetch) which sucks up the unused RAM with preloaded apps.
+Windows has a utility called SysMain (formerly called Superfetch) that sucks up the unused RAM with preloaded apps.
 However, this can also become a resource hog over a period of time.
 Therefore, disabling SysMain gives a drastic memory performance improvement.
 For this, select the "Services" app from the Start menu and run it in Administrator mode.

 Navigate to "SysMain" and right-click to select "Properties."